Information for patients with laryngospasm

 That closure is a benefit to protect the airway, but it makes “breathing in” very difficult.
 It can happen even when only the sensation is present of something other than air entering the windpipe.

 I believe laryngospasm is a normal response to prevent drowning or keeping fluid out of the lungs.
-If you truly were drowning, this is a great reflux to have functioning.
-That clamping shut of the vocal cords may save your lungs from a bath or long enough for you to get back to the surface.
+If you truly were drowning, this is a great functional reflux.
+That clamping shut of the vocal cords may save your lungs from a bath and long enough for you to get back to the surface.
 At other times though, it can be quite a nuisance.

 My suspicion is that you become more susceptible to laryngospasm after an injury to the nerves of the voice box.
 Nerves heal by regrowing new endings, and these new nerve endings seem to be hypersensitive.
 Even normal things can then trigger the spasm.